shreyanshSingh06/F1-Tyre-Degradation-Analyser/README.md

 pip install fastf1 numpy matplotlib
 ```

-### Running the Programme
+### Running the program

 ```bash
 python main.py
 ```

-The programme will prompt you for inputs step by step:
+The program will prompt you for inputs step by step:

 1. **Year** — the season to analyse (2021 or later)
 2. **Round number** — a list of races for that season is printed; enter the round number of the race you want